How to Identify Old Radios

 look for a radio collector club in your vicinity.
 The

 list of clubs in North America.

-Newsgroups and Forums.
-If there's no club nearby, another possibility is the
+Internet Forums.
+If there's no club nearby, you can contact an

-Before posting your first question, look for a FAQ (frequently-asked questions) file or
+Before posting your first question, look for a FAQ (frequently-asked questions) topic or

 "For New Members" link that explains which topics are deemed relevant in

-that group or forum.
+that forum.
 If you post an off-the-wall question in an inappropriate place,

 it may be ignored.